rome/tools/CONTRIBUTING.md

 ## Node.js development

-The package `npm/rome` offers some runtime API, that rely on different backends:
+The npm module npm/rome contains Rome's Node JS API that supports different backends:
-- `wasm-nodejs`
+- `wasm-nodejs` (WebAssembly)
-- `backend-jsonrpc`
+- `backend-jsonrpc` (Connection to the daemon)

 For testing and developing, you need to build these packages, following the steps:
 1. install [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/) globally;